 Air Force: Deriving from the Army in 2004, the Air Wing is comprised of about 800 personnel and a small fleet of fighter jets, transport aircraft, and attack helicopters.
-As of early 2023, the Air Wing operated with 6 modern fixed-wing and 10 rotary-wing attack aircraft.
+As of early 2024, the Air Wing operated with 13 modern fixedwing and 9 rotary-wing attack aircraft.
 The primary duty of the Air Force is to support Army counterinsurgency operations against the Lord's Resistance Army (LRA - see "Security Issues").

 Peacekeeping: The UPDF plays an active peacekeeping role by participating in UN and African Union (AU) missions across Africa.
-In 2023, Ugandan personnel were deployed in Somalia, Sudan, and South Sudan.
+In 2024, Ugandan personnel were deployed in the DRC, Equatorial Guinea, Somalia, Sudan, and South Sudan.
 Uganda also contributes to the East African Standby Force, part of the African Standby Force overseen by the AU.
 Uganda has garnered particular praise for being an early and sustained contributor to the AU Mission in Somalia (AMISOM).